Making Sense of Upholstery Cleaning Codes

 S = “SOLVENT”

-Code S fabric are (most often) natural fibers like linen, wool and silk, and water-based cleaning methods can leave a ring, shrink, warp, or otherwise damage the fabric.
-This means you have to clean upholstery with *water-free*, non-diluted cleaning solvent, often a dry-cleaning like Guardsman Dry Cleaning Fluid (remember, this is just a resource, always test your fabrics before diving in with a new product!).
+Code S fabrics are (most often) natural fibers (like linen, wool, and silk), and water-based cleaning methods can leave a ring, shrink, warp, or otherwise damage the fabric. 😱 This means you have to clean upholstery with *water-free*, non-diluted cleaning solvent, often a dry-cleaning like Guardsman Dry Cleaning Fluid (remember, this is just a resource, always test your fabrics before diving in with a new product!).

 Upholstery Cleaning Codes